OVERVIEW

 For an LLC, it depends on whether your LLC is taxed as a sole proprietorship or as a corporation.

-- For an LLC taxed as a sole proprietorship, then each spouse would receive a share of partnership income through a K-1(Form 1065).
+• For an LLC taxed as a sole proprietorship, each spouse would receive a share of partnership income through a K-1 (Form 1065).

-- For an LLC taxed as a corporation, you and your spouse would both receive W-2 wages from your business.
+• For an LLC taxed as a corporation, you and your spouse would both receive W-2 wages from your business.

-S corporation
+S corporation and C corporation

 What if your spouse stops working in the business?

 If your spouse stops working in your business, they’ll still be able to keep their solo 401k plan.
-They’re not required to withdraw or rollover their funds.
-They can still leave it there and continue investing through the account.
-However, they cannot contribute new funds to the plan while they are not active as an employee in the business.
+They’re not required to withdraw or rollover their funds and can continue investing through the account.
+However, they cannot contribute new funds to the plan while they are not actively involved in the operations of the business.

 Wrapping Up

 Including your spouse into your solo 401k plan can be a huge advantage.
 Your household solo 401k contribution limits essentially get doubled.
-You would both be able to contribute up to the maximum of $61,000 for 2022.
+You would both be able to contribute up to the maximum of $66,000 for 2023.

 Your spouse qualifies for solo 401k contributions whether they act as an employee, or as a co-owner of the business.
 All business entities are qualified to add a spouse into a solo 401k.
+You and your spouse can choose to contribute to the same solo 401k plan, or you could have separate accounts.
+Having one plan together allows you to pool your funds together and make a larger investment into something like a property.

 Your spouse doesn’t have any time or income requirements.
 It doesn’t matter how much they make or how long (or little) they work in your business.
-As long as they receive employment income, they’re eligible to be added into the solo 401k.
+As long as they receive employment income, they’re eligible to be added into your solo 401k.